 Mental health disorders are not uncommon in the United States, with estimated prevalence rates around 10 percent in children and adolescents.
 This is similar to the prevalence rate for other relatively common childhood medical conditions, such as eczema, seasonal allergies, asthma, migraines and constipation.
 Furthermore, one in six children between the ages of 0-8 years old in the United States are diagnosed with a mental, behavioral or developmental disorder.
 While mental health disorders can have a genetic component, there are many other external factors that can lead to the development of a mental health disorder.
 Some examples are exposure to a traumatic event(s), experiencing a loss, underdeveloped coping skills and environments that reinforce problematic behaviors.

 Rates of mental health concerns, including anxiety and depression, are rising.
-The number of children ever having been diagnosed with either anxiety or depression among children aged 6–17 years old has increased from 5.4 percent in 2003 to 8 percent in 2007 and again to 8.4 percent in 2011–2012.
-Additionally, youth have experienced a lot of change recently due to the COVID-19 pandemic, and mental health concerns continue to increase among children and adolescents.
+Anxiety and depression affect many children, with 9.4% of children ages 3-17 years (approximately 5.8 million) diagnosed with anxiety in 2016-2019 and 4.4% of children ages 3-17 years (approximately 2.7 million) diagnosed with depression in 2016-2019.
+Additionally, youth have experienced a lot of change due to the COVID-19 pandemic, and mental health concerns continue to increase among children and adolescents.
 Here are things to look out for that could signal your child is struggling with mental health and how to best address it.

 Signs to Watch For